vyahello/pytest-bootcamp/README.md

 # test_operations.py

 from typing import Iterable
-from chapter_three.operation import total, count
+from third.operation import total, count

 pytest_plugins = 'plugin'  # load plugin if conftest.py above is NOT configured